ekhadley/think_tokens/README.md

         - Multiple modular additions in a single problem?
         - simple sat problems?
         - list sorting?
-        - maybe no more toy problems and just do language?
+        - maybe no more toy problems and just do the thing?

 - splitting the answering policy and the thinking policy into two models is kind of like a variational autoencoder.
     - read about autoencoders.